kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/high-availability.md

 Before proceeding, you should carefully consider which approach best meets the needs of your applications and environment.
 [Options for Highly Available topology](/docs/setup/production-environment/tools/kubeadm/ha-topology/) outlines the advantages and disadvantages of each.

-If you encounter issues with setting up the HA cluster, please provide us with feedback in the kubeadm [issue tracker](https://github.com/kubernetes/kubeadm/issues/new).
+If you encounter issues with setting up the HA cluster, please report these in the kubeadm [issue tracker](https://github.com/kubernetes/kubeadm/issues/new).

 See also the [upgrade documentation](/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).